-There is increasing alarm globally as to the consequences of the “geo-political” pressures on the traditional Saffron industry.
-Limited amounts of Saffron from Spain are also considered by some as part of the world’s superior varieties, but the majority of Saffron product from Spain which is labelled and/or exported as such from Spain originates in other countries.
-This mislabelling is also occurring in other countries.
+There is increasing alarm globally as to the consequences of the “geo-political” pressures on the traditional saffron industry.
+Limited amounts of saffron from Spain are also considered by some as part of the world’s superior varieties, but the majority of saffron product from Spain which is labelled and/or exported as such from Spain originates in other countries.
+This mislabeling is also occurring in other countries.

 Their findings, published in the journal Food Chemistry, revealed that more than 50% of Spanish Saffron samples were fraudulent; 26 products labelled as ‘Spanish Saffron’ were neither grown nor processed in Spain.